hjoukl/cpycourse/docs/training/lessons/send-mail/send-mail.md

-        - use the `email.message.EmailMessage` class from the [email]( https://docs.python.org/3/library/email.html) Python Standard Library module to create the email message.
+        - use the `email.message.EmailMessage` class from the [email]( https://docs.python.org/3/library/email.html) Python Standard Library module to construct the email message in a more structured approach.

     === "Solution"

-        ??? pied-piper "Simple Python Email client"
+        ??? pied-piper "Simple Python Email client (local domain unauthenticated SMTP)"

-            This example requires unauthenticated SMTP server access and a local user name that is usable as E-Mail receiver.
+            This example requires unauthenticated SMTP server access and a local user name that is usable as the email receiver.

             ``` python title="sendmail_compact.py"
             --8<-- "training/lessons/send-mail/sendmail_compact.py"